 Why are the elderly more at risk in hot conditions?
 As people age, their bodies lose the ability to regulate their body temperature in hot weather.
 Hot weather and humidity can also worsen preexisting medical conditions, such as high blood pressure and heart, lung, and kidney conditions.
 Taking steps to avoid heat-related illnesses is the best way to avoid a trip to the hospital.

-Below are some helpful tips on how to avoid a heat stroke:
+How do you prevent a heat stroke?
+Below are some helpful tips on how to stay safe during heat waves.

-What should you do if someone you know is experiencing some of the symptoms of heat stroke, including dry skin, convulsions, headaches, disorientation, or chills?
-Take some action, including maybe submersion in some cool water, or apply some cold compresses or wet towels.
+What should you do if someone you know is showing signs of heat exhaustion or stroke?
+Take some action, including maybe submersion in some cool water, put them in a cool shower, or apply some cold compresses or wet towels.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.